kinjuk/market-analysis/vix-strategies/vix-mean/strategy.md

 ## Backtest Notes

-- This strategy trades VIX Futures or CFDs, but for plotting and analysis, the VIX index is used because it consolidates all available data into a single instrument.
-The specific intricacies of trading Futures or CFDs, such as roll costs or spread issues, are not addressed in this strategy.
+- Trades VIX Futures or CFDs, but for plotting and analysis, the VIX index is used because it consolidates all available data into a single instrument.
+The specific intricacies of trading Futures or CFDs, such as roll costs or spread issues, are not addressed here
 - Strategy is sensitive to regression window — shorter windows may be more reactive but noisier
 - Most effective in choppy or sideways markets
 - May underperform in trending markets where fear or complacency is justified and prolonged